-As an investor, you're likely to want to know where your money is going and what it's being used for.
-When you invest sustainably, more of your money is going towards companies that are making a difference.
+As an investor, it's likely you'll want to know where your money is going and what it's being used for.
+When you invest more sustainably, it means more of your money is going towards companies that are advancing sustainable outcomes.

-Sustainable investment should be seen as a medium to long-term commitment, meaning you should be prepared to invest for at least five years.
+All investments should be seen as a medium to long-term commitment, meaning you should be prepared to invest for at least 5 years.

-Sustainable investing can use different methodologies and may be referred to as:
+Sustainable investing can use different approaches and may be referred to as:

 HSBC uses the ESG framework to measure the level at which a company is tackling environmental, social and governance issues.